GeorgeD88/Spotify-QuickSaver/README.md

 You'll need to make some changes on your RasPi to allow **Spotify QuickSaver** to run automatically.
 If you haven't done so already, start by connecting to your RasPi computer by **opening an SSH connection,** you can refer back to [this guide](https://www.raspberrypi.com/documentation/computers/remote-access.html) for help.
 We're going to be **(1)** authorizing QuickSaver to use your Spotify account, **(2)** setting up a service that automatically runs QuickSaver whenever your RasPi boots up, and **(3)** editing your Wi-Fi network list (optional).

 #### Authorize QuickSaver with your Spotify Account
 To allow QuickSaver access to your Spotify, it needs to be authorized with your Spotify account through the OAuth login process.
-This will require access to a web browser, which the RasPi can not access headlessly.
+This authorization process only needs to happen once, on the first run of the app.
+While in the directory of the QuickSaver project, run the following command to start up QuickSaver for the first time: `python main.py`.

+Once running, follow these steps:

 1. **Copy the URL provided by QuickSaver and paste it into your browser;** some terminals will allow you to `CTRL + Click` to automatically open URLs in your computer's browser.
 2. **Follow the instructions on the screen** to log in and grant QuickSaver access to your Spotify account.
-3. **Copy the URL** you were redirected to from your browser's URL box.
+3. **Copy the URL** you were redirected to from your browser's search/URL box.
 4. **Paste the new URL into your terminal** by using the shortcut `CTRL + SHIFT + V`, then press enter to input it.

-QuickSaver will only need to do perform this authorization process on its first run, all subsequent runs will not require any further action from you and will be completely automatic.
+Now that you're authorized, all subsequent runs will not require any further action from you and will be completely automatic.
 You can now close the program by pressing `CTRL + C`, but keep the SSH session open to complete the next step.

 #### Automatic Startup with systemd
 To ensure that QuickSaver runs seamlessly and starts automatically whenever your Raspberry Pi boots up, we'll set up a `systemd` service.
 This service will manage the execution of the application in the background, providing reliable and continuous operation without the need for manual intervention.